 Data can be confusing and overwhelming.
 Let’s face it, unless you really loved math class in high school, a bunch of numbers on a page can be quite scary, Infographics make these numbers easy to understand and will transform any dry data into a fun reading experience.
 Infographics takes readers on a journey into your data findings.
-With colorful charts and graphs, cool photos or illustrations, numbers don’t seem as scary. it’s also important that infographics stick to a single topic and are branded to fit your business.
+With colorful charts and graphs, cool photos or illustrations, numbers don’t seem as scary. it’s also important that infographics stick to a single topic and are branded to fit your business/organization style.

 Guess what ?
 You’re reading a blog post right now.
 Isn’t this fun?
 I’m sure something that we posted caught your eye and that’s why you’re here learning about thought leadership.
-Blog posts do exactly that- they attract the customers who are looking not only to purchase from you but to learn from you.
+Blog posts do exactly that- they attract the audience who are looking not only to purchase from you but to learn from you.
 The more you post, the better your chances are of becoming an expert in your respective field.
 Write about anything that’s relevant to your audience and share it in an exciting way.

 This can be done using impressive or funny photos, GIFs and videos.
 If you’re a daycare center, you can tailor the content of your blog for new moms and new dads and write articles on changing diapers or post funny photos of the first day of school.
 The choices are endless.